 Here’s a complete guide and the estimated cost for one week in Croatia!

 Whenever I think of Croatia, I picture myself on tranquil islands with crystal clear turquoise water, surrounded by lush pine trees, and accompanied by the sound of cicadas.
 This European gem is as much about secluded beaches and islands, as it is about cute cobblestone alleyways you want to get lost in, delicious seafood (and fruit!) and lots of sunshine.
+This Croatia itinerary 7 days will provide a touch of everything that I’ve experienced.

 Day 1 Experience the Beauty of Zadar!